Lunar-Proxy/assets/readme.md

 # Lunar Assets

-This is where all the assets are for lunar V1.
+This is where all the games & app assets are for lunar V1.

 # Deploying

-For instructions on how to deploy go to [lunar's github](https://github.com/lunar-proxy/lunar-v1).
+For Instructions go to [Lunar's github](https://github.com/lunar-proxy/lunar-v1).

 # Contribuating